 Don't Overlook the Subsequent Injuries Benefits Trust Fund

 Qualifying for the SIBTF can be complicated, which is why usually only injured workers represented by an attorney apply.
-To qualify for the benefits, the work injury and pre-existing disability must, when combined, equal at least 70 percent permanent disability.
+To qualify for SIBTF benefits, the work injury and pre-existing disability must, when combined, equal at least 70 percent permanent disability.
 The new work injury must cause at least 35 percent permanent disability without any adjusting factors that come into play, with some exceptions.

 SIBTF is a legally valid and potentially significant source of additional Workers' Compensation benefits in California.
 However, the application process for SIBTF benefits is complicated.
 Social Security Disability or disability pension benefits come into play, and there is legal and medical evidence that must be taken into account.
 There are also various exceptions.
 But even though this is a very complex area of Workers' Compensation law, this permanent injury benefit is well worth exploring with the guidance of an experienced, knowledgeable attorney.